2015 Oregon wildfires

 The 2015 Oregon wildfires were an ongoing series of wildfires affecting parts of the U.S. state of Oregon.

+Background

+"Fire season" in Oregon typically begins in mid-May and ends with the first rains that normally begins in late September.
+Drought, snowpack levels, and local weather conditions play a role in Oregon's fire season, particularly in Eastern and Southwest Oregon.
+During peak fire season from July to September, most wildfires are caused by lightning, while ignitions in the early and later parts of the season are related to humans.
+Warm, dry conditions in summer heighten the wildfire risk.
+After over 100 years of fire suppression and prevention of all fires, there is now an abundance of fuel.
+Climate change is leading to a reduced snowpack with an earlier and reduced snowmelt, so there is a higher risk for areas that receive wildfires.

 August fire

 The August fire was reported on August 22, 2015, 10 mi east of Banks.
 It was fully contained by August 24.
 It was suspected to be human-caused.
 One firefighter was injured.
 Three aircraft were used, taking water from Henry Hagg Lake, which led to its closure for recreational purposes.
 An estimated 26 acre were part of the burn, and 60 firefighters were needed.
 Highway 26 was closed for several days.

 Cornet-Windy Ridge fire

 The Cornet-Windy Ridge fire has burned more than 103800 acre on public forest and private lands a few miles west of Durkee.
 As of August 23, 2015, the fire was 80 percent contained.

 Eldorado fire

 The Eldorado fire, which was caused by lightning, has burned more than 20600 acre of land 5 mi southeast of Unity.
 As of August 23, 2015, the fire was 65 percent contained.